umang-eng/Start-up-Evolution-Engine/README.md

 The orchestrator runs independent stages concurrently:
 - Stages 5 (SWOT) and 6 (Cost) run in parallel
 - Stages 7 (Blueprint) and 8 (Legal) run in parallel
+- All 6 intelligence stages (9-14) run in parallel after core pipeline completes

 ### Connection Pooling